tposney/midi-qol/README.md

     * a weapon has an attack bonus > 0 it is assumed to be magical
     * a weapon has the "Magical" property set attacks are considered magical.
 (The magical property for weapons only exists if midi-qol is enabled)
 * **Auto Apply Item Effects** If the item had dynamiceffects active effects specified and the target was hit and did not save, or did not save or there are no attacks or saves dynamiceffects is called to apply the active effects to each such target.
 This includes self if a self target is specified.

+## Custom Sounds ##
+* Midi-qol uses whatever playlist you want for sounds, but they must all be in the same playlist.
+I will be extending the sound options, next will be specific sounds by damage type, then sounds per item use.
+* A tiny selection of sounds is distributed with the module and are available in Data/modules/midi-qol/sounds and can be used to setup a playlist.
+* Attack, critical and fumble sounds are only available if using a combo card.
+* Item use sounds are available when midi-qol is enabled and handling the roll (i.e. not better rolls).

 ## Other QOL settings ##
 * **Add attack damage buttons to the inventory** If enabled a set of buttons (to bypass the midi-qol behaviour) are added to the description drop down in the inventory.